 Any drastic change in your pet’s sleeping routine or habits may suggest a health problem.
 These problems may be caused by the following:

-- A poor diet that can lead to indigestion, nutrient deficiency, or low energy
+- A poor diet can lead to indigestion, nutrient deficiency, or low energy

 - Ingestion of or allergies to potentially harmful or toxic food items